See this example properly formatted in the QUT Cite tool.

 [Eggs with Open Access stickers]

-If no attribution directly on image, assume author of source material is the author.
+If there is no attribution directly on an image, assume the author of the source material is the author.

 The reference list refers to the entire article/chapter/book, rather than the figure itself.
 Use the relevant format for the source.